 The provisional portfolio satisfies the homogeneous conditions of Article 1(a), (b), (c) and (d) of the RTS Homogeneity.
-The Home Loans Loan Receivables comprised in the provisional portfolio (i) have been underwritten according to similar underwriting standards which apply similar approaches to the assessment of credit risk associated with the Home Loans and without prejudice to Article 9(1) of the Securitisation Regulation (ii) are serviced according to similar servicing procedures with respect to monitoring, collection and administration of Home Loan Receivables, (iii) fall within the same asset category of residential loans secured with one mortgage on residential immovable property or residential loans fully guaranteed by an eligible protection provider and (iv) in accordance with the homogeneity factors set forth in Article (2) of the RTS Homogeneity, in accordance with item (h) of the "Home Loan Agreement Eligibility Criteria", the Home Loan Receivables were granted for the purposes of financing (i) the acquisition, (ii) the acquisition and the renovation, or (iii) the construction of the underlying property, provided that the property is already built as at the Cut-off Date, or (iv) refinancing the financing of the underlying property(ies) located in France.
+The Home Loan Receivables comprised in the provisional portfolio (i) have been underwritten according to similar underwriting standards which apply similar approaches to the assessment of credit risk associated with the Home Loans and without prejudice to Article 9(1) of the Securitisation Regulation (ii) are serviced according to similar servicing procedures with respect to monitoring, collection and administration of Home Loan Receivables, (iii) fall within the same asset category of residential loans secured with one mortgage on residential immovable property or residential loans fully guaranteed by an eligible protection provider and (iv) in accordance with the homogeneity factors set forth in Article 2 of the RTS Homogeneity, in accordance with item (h) of "Home Loan Agreement Eligibility Criteria", the Home Loan Receivables were granted for the purposes of financing (i) the acquisition, (ii) the acquisition and the renovation, or (iii) the construction of the underlying property, provided that the property is already built as at the Initial Cut-off Date, or (iv) refinancing of the underlying property(ies) located in France.

-The definition of "homogeneity" in the Regulation is to be the subject of a Regulatory Technical Standard ("RTS").
+The definition of "homogeneity" in the Regulation is also the subject of a Regulatory Technical Standard ("RTS").
 Being set out in an RTS, rather than a guideline or recommendation issued by the EBA, the definition of "homogeneity" will be legally binding on all regulatory authorities.
+Such RTS has been formally adopted by the European Commission on 28 May 2019.